 Ethiopia is a land of stark contrasts.
-On the west fertile forests and rivers cover the landscape allowing the cultivation of coffee to occur.
+On the west fertile forests and rivers cover the landscape allowing the cultivation of coffee.
 In fact Kefa is where coffee originates from and is still the source of the world’s top beans.
 To the north lies the world’s hottest settlement Dallol, which lies in the Afar Depression some 130 metres below sea level.
 Much of the east of the country is part of the Ethiopian Highlands which is Africa’s largest continuous mountain range.
-A trip across Ethiopia will have you marvelling at the sheer diversity of climates in this ancient country.
+A trip across Ethiopia will have you marveling at the sheer diversity of climates in this ancient country.

-Throughout the 19th century most of Africa was colonized by Europeans, but Ethiopia resisted and has retained its sovereignty.
-This resistance has helped Ethiopia maintain its culture and preserve its history better than any African country.
+Throughout the 19th century most of Africa was colonized by Europeans, but Ethiopia resisted and has retained its sovereignty (particularly by resisting an Italian incursion in 1935).
+This resistance has helped Ethiopia maintain its culture and preserve its history better than any other African country.
 One of the world’s oldest Christian countries, Ethiopia has a multitude of churches and holy buildings.
-Chief among these are the Churches of Lalibela (churches dug into the rocky hills of the Lalibela region) and the obelisks in the city of Axum (a city which the Ethiopian Orthodox believes houses the Ark of the Covenant).
-Historically there are few places on earth that can claim to have such a multitude of Christian artefacts and landmarks as Ethiopia.
+Chief among these are the Churches of Lalibela (churches dug into the rocky hills of the Lalibela region) and the obelisks in the city of Axum (a city which the Ethiopian Orthodox Church believes houses the Ark of the Covenant).
+Historically there are few places on Earth that can claim to have such a multitude of Christian artefacts and landmarks as Ethiopia.

 A trip to Ethiopia is one you will never forget and the landscapes and people will have you yearning to return to this interesting and beautiful land.
 Email email@example.com to see how we can organize your ultimate Ethiopian holiday today!